Job-cutting foreign banks risk missing Japan trading bonanza

-TOKYO/HONG KONG (Reuters) - Japan’s stock trading boom has turned long-suffering equities desks in Tokyo into profit drivers for global investment banks, with those that resisted the urge to cut staff when the market was in the doldrums doing the best.
+TOKYO/HONG KONG, June 10 (Reuters) - Japan’s stock trading boom has turned long-suffering equities desks in Tokyo into profit drivers for global investment banks, with those that resisted the urge to cut staff when the market was in the doldrums doing the best.

-Deutsche Bank (DBKGn.DE) and Barclays (BARC.L) made some of the deepest job cuts, said Tokyo-based headhunters.
+Deutsche Bank and Barclays made some of the deepest job cuts, said Tokyo-based headhunters.

 Deutsche said its market share had likely slipped but that its profits were up significantly and expressed confidence a more focused strategy would work over the long term.
 A Barclays spokesman said headcount reductions did not directly correlate to its ability to generate revenue, adding the bank was committed to and saw “great opportunities” in the Japanese equities market.

-The Nikkei average .N225 has tumbled 20 percent since hitting a 5 1/2 year high in late May.
-Nonetheless, the Nikkei is still up 24 percent since December 26, when Prime Minister Shinzo Abe assumed office, accelerating a rush into Japanese stocks on hopes his economic policies would end deflation.
+The Nikkei average has tumbled 20 percent since hitting a 5 1/2 year high in late May.
+Nonetheless, the Nikkei is still up 24 percent since Dec.
+26, when Prime Minister Shinzo Abe assumed office, accelerating a rush into Japanese stocks on hopes his economic policies would end deflation.

 That wild ride has left lightly staffed Japan equities desks handling huge volumes while their more heavily resourced counterparts in hubs such as Hong Kong deal with sluggish trading.